psagi/kidtimer/README.md

+Kidtimer now controls only running the blacklisted executables (instead of controlling the login session).
+The blacklisted executables are listed in

+   $dbdir/executables.blacklist (/var/local/kidtimer/executables.blacklist).

+Only one exact real full path is required (no symbolic links) per line.
+See the provided sample file for blacklisting Firefox.

+ATTENTION: Since no user login control will occur after upgrading to this version of kidtimer, please make sure that the kids users are unlocked (passwd -u <username>) so they can log in.

 Now the DB files are moved to /var/local/kidtimer and are directly editable.
 This directory can also be mounted from a fileserver for shared use.

 ### NOTE from the original author: